 Within the Association, I found the setup for postgraduate representation which I inherited unclear and unfocussed, and my intention for July is to hand over a system in which the various school representatives are aware of the university bodies which directly affect their interests (namely the Learning and Teaching Committee and the Postgraduate Research Committee) and, by meeting in preparation for these committees, able to more effectively shape a common response and agenda for submission to the University's senior academic officers.
-One very early fruit of this new approach is the welcome which postgraduate representatives gave the recent revision of policy on submission of published work as part of theses, a theme which uate Executive Forum for research students.
+One very early fruit of this new approach is the welcome which postgraduate representatives gave the recent revision of policy on submission of published work as part of theses, a theme which was raised early in the year at the Postgraduate Executive Forum for research students.
 For the remainder of the semester, the work of postgraduate representation within the Union will be expanding on this new system of representation, and letting new habits bed in.